 I blushed furiously, yanked down my dress, and returned to our table where I took up the much less stressful job of making sangria from scratch, which actually just involved me yelling, “Uno, dos, tres, cuatro, cuatro, cuatro, cuatro…” while Sergio poured wine into the pitcher.

 Ultimately, it was an awkward meal.
 Was it my life’s MOST awkward meal?
 No. Was it the most exciting or meaningful thing that happened to me in the past three months?
 Nope.
-But sometimes I need to take a break from searching for excitement and meaning in this crazy, fucked up world, just to tell a story that might also be an allegory about an onion and my ass.
+But sometimes I need to take a break from searching for excitement and meaning in this fucked up world and just tell a story that might also be an allegory about an onion and my ass.